orientechnologies/orientdb-docs/SQL-Functions.md

 ---
 ### date()

 Returns a date formatting a string. &lt;date-as-string&gt; is the date in string format, and &lt;format&gt; is the date format following these [rules](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).
 If no format is specified, then the default database format is used.
+To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```date( <date-as-string> [<format>] [,<timezone>] )```